roob1y/Fittrack/BACKLOG.md

 S
 - [ ] Export PDF and CSV not working — investigate and fix
 - [ ] Rest screen — Skip and Done Resting do the same thing, remove one, keep Skip only

-M
-- [ ] Background timer — if user leaves the app mid-workout and the timer finishes, fire a local notification with sound alerting them rest is over
-- [ ] Workout running in background — if a workout has been active for more than 30 minutes notify the user it is still running in the background
+- [ ] The workouts screen should not be scrollable when the rest timer is on display
+- [ ] Personal best indicator should not trigger when the user logs a weight lower than the default — only show PB when a genuine best is achieved

 ---